Roger Parent (mayor): Mayoralty

 Parent was first elected mayor of South Bend in 1979, and was reelected to a second term as mayor in 1983.

 Parent was sworn in as mayor in January 1980.

 Parent prioritized economic development.
 He sought to increase employment and the city's tax base by providing direct assistance to new commercial and industrial development.
-He also sought indirectly encourage new economic ventures by improving the city's amenities, particularly in its downtown.
+He also sought to indirectly encourage new economic ventures by improving the city's amenities, particularly in its downtown area.

 Among the key projects of Parent's mayoralty was the construction of the East Race Waterway whitewater facility.
 The idea for this project had predated Parent's tenure as mayor, and had been supported by his predecessor Peter J. Nemeth during the later part of his tenure.
 Ground broke on the project in 1982, and it was opened in 1984.
 The project had faced fierce opposition from "Fair Tax", a small citizen's association of St. Joseph County taxpayers.
 The opposition particularly dealt with the municipal bond issue Parent was pushing to fund the construction of the raceway along with several other projects.
 Fair Tax operated an opposition effort under the name "Citizens Information Exchange".
 Originally asking for a $5.6 million bond issue to fund not only the waterway, but also additional projects, Parent ultimately settled for a $3.2 million bond just to fund the waterway.

 Another key project he successfully championed in his first term was the construction of a $141 million ethanol plant on the far west side of the city, which was designed to employ 150 people.
 The ethanol plant also faced opposition from "Fair Tax".

 In his first term, most of his redevelopment efforts were especially focused on the east side of South Bend's downtown business district.

 A key project of Parent's second term was the funding and the construction of Coveleski Stadium.